-Karen Wilson is from NH’s Mount Washington Valley.
-She attended UVM to become a teacher.
-Karen married Todd Papianou, and they owned and operated Northern Waters Whitewater School in Errol, NH for 15 years.
-They moved to Andover, ME, to run the business, and also took teaching positions in the area.
+Karen Wilson is from New Hampshire's Mount Washington Valley.
+She attended the University of Vermont to become a teacher.
+Karen married Todd Papianou, and they owned and operated Northern Waters Whitewater School in Errol, New Hampshire for 15 years.
+They moved to Andover, Maine to run the business, and also took teaching positions in the area.
 In 2016, Karen left teaching and became a math coach.
-That same year she was elected Board Member of the Chisholm Ski Club in Rumford and began coaching alpine ski racing at Black Mt.
-In 2018 she was elected as a Board Member of Inland Woods + Trails and was appointed to Rumford Hospital’s River Valley Community Health Committee.
-In 2020 Karen joined Central Maine Healthcare’s Quality and Value Committee and became an adjunct lecturer at the University of Maine at Farmington.
-In 2022 Karen added Central Maine Healthcare’s Long Term Care Board to her list of board appointments.
+That same year she was elected Board Member of the Chisholm Ski Club in Rumford and began coaching alpine ski racing at Black Mountain of Maine.
+In 2018, she was elected as a Board Member of IWT and was appointed to Rumford Hospital’s River Valley Community Health Committee.
+In 2020, Karen joined Central Maine Healthcare’s Quality and Value Committee and became an adjunct lecturer at the University of Maine at Farmington.
+In 2022, Karen added Central Maine Healthcare’s Long Term Care Board to her list of board appointments.
 Karen is an avid skier, cyclist, hiker, paddler, and all around lover of everything outdoors.
 She is most at home on the trails.

-Peter has been a member of the IW&T board since its inception.
+Peter has been a member of the IWT board since its inception.
 He served as board president from 2012-2016 and from 2018-2021.
 He recently retired as the science department chair at Gould Academy where he also coached mountain biking and road cycling.
 Peter started Bethel Bicycle (now Barker Mountain Bikes) in 2008 and owned it until 2015.
 He also served on the Town of Bethel select board from 2012 until 2021.
 Peter is an avid mountain biker, road cyclist, nordic and alpine skier.
-He and his wife, Sarah, are embarking on a cross country bicycle tour of the Northern Tier states in the summer of 2022.
+He and his wife, Sarah, embarked on a cross country bicycle tour of the Northern Tier states in the summer of 2022.
 He is excited about the continued expansion of the mountain bike trail network in and around Bethel.

 Rusty Partridge is thankful to have spent the past 20 years calling western Maine home to live, work, and play.
-He resides in Norway with his wife, Sara, & 2 children where he owns and operates Black Dog Timberworks, a custom timber frame design/build shop.
-In the winter time Rusty serves on the volunteer Ski Patrol at Mt Abram.
+He resides in Norway with his wife, Sara, and two children where he owns and operates Black Dog Timberworks, a custom timber frame design/build shop.
+In the winter time, Rusty serves on the volunteer Ski Patrol at Mt Abram.
 He and his family love seeking adventure in the outdoors across many disciplines and currently rank hiking, mountain biking, backcountry skiing, and canoe tripping among the favorites.
 Rusty is excited to work with the great crew at IWT to help continue to grow the network and offerings for outdoor fun and adventure!

-James C. Tassé (Jim) is a nationally recognized bicycle/pedestrian safety educator and advocate who has been active in trail, bike, ski and hiking initiatives in Maine and Vermont for over 25 years.
+James C. Tassé (Jim) is a nationally-recognized bicycle/pedestrian safety educator and advocate who has been active in trail, bike, ski and hiking initiatives in Maine and Vermont for over 25 years.
 He is the former chairperson for the Cape Elizabeth Conservation Committee, where he oversaw development and maintenance of one of the most-used trail systems in Southern Maine for eight years.
 He is also the former president of the Greater Portland Chapter of the New England Mountain Bike Association, and has assisted in the design and development of trail systems in many communities, including Gorham, Falmouth, and Yarmouth.
-He is currently the Assistant Director for the Bicycle Coalition of Maine (BCM), and he brings non-profit management experience and expertise on bike/ped policy to the IWT board.
+He is currently the Assistant Director for the Bicycle Coalition of Maine (BCM), and brings non-profit management experience and expertise on bike/pedestrian policy to the IWT board.
 He is a graduate of the University of Vermont (BA, MA) and University of Colorado (PhD), as well as a League of American Bicyclists "League Cycling Instructor," a Professional Mountain Bike Instructor Association Level I certified instructor, an International Mountain Bike Association-trained trail designer, and a graduate of the Maine Institute for Civic Leadership.
 In cold weather, Jim is a ski industry professional with over 20 years of alpine and nordic experience.
 He lives in Greenwood, Maine.